wutobias/xtalmd-scripts/README.md

 ## Current Issues

-`Independent study report.pdf` have already listed the current progresses and issues that need to be solved
+`Independent study report.pdf` have already listed the current progresses and issues that need to be solved.

 1. Figure out different bonds can contribute to different energy for different forcefields and why different forcefield exists so different minimized energy with a relatively similar